Datsy/datsy-api/README.md

 * run all unit tests within `test/` and display any errors

 Run `grunt dev` to do the following:
-* start a PostgreSQL database on `localhost`
+* connect to a development PostgreSQL database on `localhost`
 * run nodemon with the `--debug` setting

 Run `grunt prod` to do the following:
-* connect to a production PostgreSQL database
+* connect to a production PostgreSQL database based on the information in the config file
 * run nodemon with the `--debug` setting